IHE/pharm-mpd/input/pagecontent/useCases.md

    10. validation cancelled by pharmacist after administration
    11. cancellation of administration

-[comment]: # (Community Medication Prescription and Dispense)

-1. Community prescription and dispense
+2. Community prescription and dispense
     1. prescription-dispense scenario - only order, validation and dispense
     2. prescription-dispense scenario - only planning, order, dispense  and administration
     3. request medication list (?)